 The scheme is run by an educational team.
 The team includes the Plymouth GP Trainers, whose role is largely one to one teaching in the practice, and three Programme Directors who are responsible for delivering the educational programme.

 The Scheme - An Overview

-At any one time there are approximately 25 specialty trainees (STs) in each year of the three-year scheme (ST1, ST2 and ST3), working in hospital posts and GP training practices.
-We also have close links to the Services, with mainly Royal Navy Doctors, both in hospital and GP posts, attending the educational programme and other events.
+At any one time there are approximately 28 specialty trainees (STs) in each year of the three-year scheme (ST1, ST2 and ST3), working in hospital posts and GP training practices.
+We also have close links to the MOD and its trainees, both in hospital and GP posts, attending the educational programme and other events.

 The scheme educational programme is held on Wednesdays; the training year is divided into three terms beginning in September, January and April.

 ST1 and ST2 DiTs have a full day session run approximately monthly, whereas ST3 DiTs have full-day sessions fortnightly.
 We strongly encourage you to look at the planned educational programme in advance as we will place educational plans there which often have pre-reading or preparation to do before the session.
 Ensuring that this is done will make the session far more valuable for both you and your colleagues.

 All trainees are expected to attend the educational programme.
 If you are unable to attend because of holidays, study leave or sickness, then it is important you inform the administration team via phone on 01752 590668 or email.
 Non-attendance will be fed back to your clinical supervisors and will be treated as annual leave.

 ST1s and 2s in secondary care placements can sometimes have difficulties attending the educational programme.
 If you do, we encourage you to discuss this at an early stage with us.